netreplica/nrx/README.md

 * Exports the graph as a Containerlab topology definition file in YAML format
 * Exports the graph as a Cisco Modeling Labs topology definition file in YAML format
+* Exports the graph for visualization via Graphite in JSON format
 * Uses NetBox Device Platform `slug` field to identify node templates when rendering the topology definition file
 * Creates mapping between real interface names and interface names used by the supported lab tools
 * Calculates `level` and `rank` values for each node based on Device Role to help visualize the topology